crocmons/AIOD-rest-api/docs/hosting/authentication.md

 When running the metadata catalogue in production, you want to ensure that users can authenticate so that proper authorization over the endpoints can take place.
-In many cases, you will likely not host the keycloak service yourself, but instead connect to a preconfigured keycloak server (such as the one hosted by [EGI](https://www.egi.eu)).
+Keycloak is typically configured to allow users to sign on with credentials from other services, such as a Google account or an institutional one.

 ## Configuring Keycloak
-To connect the metadata catalogue to a pre-existing keycloak service set the following environment variables (preferably through the `override.env` file):
+To configure Keycloak, set the following environment variables (preferably through the `override.env` file):

- * `HOSTNAME`: E.g., auth.aiod.eu
+ * `HOSTNAME`: URL for issued tokens ([documentation](https://www.keycloak.org/server/hostname)).
+For example: `auth.aiod.eu`.
- * `AIOD_KEYCLOAK_PORT`: E.g., 8081
+ * `AIOD_KEYCLOAK_PORT`: The port at which the Keycloak server should be available in the host machine, e.g., `8081`.
  * `REDIRECT_URIS`: URI a successful login action should redirect back to.
-E.g., https://${HOSTNAME}/docs/oauth2-redirect
+E.g., `https://${HOSTNAME}/docs/oauth2-redirect`.
  * `POST_LOGOUT_REDIRECT_URIS`: URI a successful logout action should redirect back to.
-E.g., https://${HOSTNAME}/aiod-auth/realms/aiod/protocol/openid-connect/logout
+E.g., `https://${HOSTNAME}/aiod-auth/realms/aiod/protocol/openid-connect/logout`.

 As well as the `openid_connect_url` in `./src/config.override.toml` (for authentication on the Swagger page):
 ```toml